-1. INTENT
+1. Intent

 Mobile devices are a feature of society, and are in widespread use, allowing convenient communication and connectedness.
-Such communication must be acknowledged, whilst also ensuring that good educational practice is not compromised.
 However, the use of mobile phones and other smart devices, including smartwatches and tablets at school can:

-- Be disruptive to learning; - Discourage positive socialising and verbal communication; - Pose risks of theft, invasion of privacy and the safety of students, and - Increase the risk of students receiving unwanted bullying and harassment or unwanted offensive material.
+- Be disruptive to learning; - Discourage positive socialising and verbal communication; - Pose risks of theft, invasion of privacy and the safety of students, - Increase the risk of students receiving unwanted bullying and harassment or unwanted offensive material.

-2. SCOPE
+2. Scope